Curve Editor: Value Graph

 Working on Several Separated Dimensions

-The Curve Editor in Value Graph mode is not really recommended for working with spatial parameters in Unified mode, as is the default for Position.
+The Curve Editor in Value Graph mode is not really recommended for working with spatial parameters in Unified mode (which is the default for Position).

-This is why it automatically switches to Retime Graph mode when such a parameter is selected.
+This is why it automatically switches to Retime Graph mode when this type of parameter is selected.

-However, if Position is switched to Separated mode, each parameter is of 1D type and can be manipulated independently.
+However, if Position is switched to Separated mode, each parameter is 1D and can be manipulated independently.

 Colors are used to differentiate dimensions: